 “One of the expected impacts of the research work in 3 to 5 years, through continuous development of the code and its coupling with sediment bed load/erosion models, is on improving storm surge computer models such as ADCIRC.”

-With over 20 years of experience in coastal hydrodynamics, hurricane storm surge modeling, discontinuous Galerkin FEM, and coupling of hydrodynamics with sediment bed load/erosion models, Clint Dawson, Professor at the Aerospace Engineering and Engineering Mechanics at UT, will lead the code development efforts.
+With over 20 years of experience in coastal hydrodynamics, hurricane storm surge modelling, discontinuous Galerkin FEM, and coupling of hydrodynamics with sediment bed load/erosion models, Clint Dawson, Professor at the Aerospace Engineering and Engineering Mechanics at UT, will lead the code development efforts.
 Dawson’s research team has already performed “extensive research on the storm surge vulnerabilities of the Houston region, as well as potential mitigation strategies, which are under consideration by the U.S. government.
 The team also reveal that they have “extensive data for the region and close ties to experimental work ongoing in the area that can be used as testbeds for the algorithms/codes”.
 Juha Videman, Associate Professor at the Mathematics Department of IST, which has a vast experience in the analysis of Finite Element Methods, will lead the analysis of the numerical methods.
-Team members in Portugal are “well trained in the analysis of nonlinear PDEs and we are quite ambitious with the expected outcomes, given the timeframe of 12 months, but also think that this research collaboration is topical and thus well positioned to be extended beyond the life span of this grant”, Juha Videman states.
+Team members in Portugal are “well trained in the analysis of nonlinear PDEs and we are quite ambitious with the expected outcomes, given the timeframe of 12 months, but also think that this research collaboration is topical and thus well-positioned to be extended beyond the life span of this grant”, Juha Videman states.